polarsignals/docs/docs/dotnet.md

 ### All I can see is memory addresses

-First make sure the .NET process is started with the `DOTNET_PerfMapEnabled=1` environment variable set.
+First, make sure the .NET process is started with the `DOTNET_PerfMapEnabled=3` and `DOTNET_EnableWriteXorExecute=0` environment variables set.

 Then check that the process is successfully writing a perfmap.
 By default, perfmaps are written to `/tmp/perf-<PID>.map`.